How Much Money Can You Save by Riding an E-Bike?

 Pair that with the lower operating costs of riding an e-bike, and all of a sudden you're looking at a lot of extra cash.

 How much extra?
 Well, let's say you sell your second car and use part of the proceeds to buy a Tern HSD.
-One parent uses the HSD to drop your child off at daycare each day, ride to work, and pick up the child on the way home.
+You use the HSD to drop your child off at daycare each day, ride to work, and pick up the child on the way home.
 The total commute length is 10 miles each day, including all stops.
 You also use the HSD for biweekly grocery runs and other errands, racking up an additional 5 miles each week.

 It's important to remember that these are estimates, and your exact savings will depend on many factors that only you can determine.
 But if you wanted to, you could sit down and calculate exactly how e-bike ownership will affect your family's budget, using these numbers as a starting point.